kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-5.md

 ```

 * we need to replace the data-slide-to="0" with dynamic code
-* we set class to active if it is the first slide
+* we set class to active if the first slide

-Test and inspect and you should see that it is working
+## Test and inspect

 ![dynamic code is working](https://i.imgur.com/f3GorJQ.png)